hbkworld/streaming-spec/streaming.md

 The `Type` sub-field allows to distinguish the type of payload, which can be either [Signal Data](#signal-data) or [Meta Information](#meta-information):

-Signal Data

-:    0x01
+Signal Data: 0x01

-Meta Information

-:    0x02
+Meta Information: 0x02

 #### Reserved